Devanshi-Bilthare/Zyberra/README.md

 💡 Replace the placeholder values with your actual credentials.

 4. Start the Server
-bash
-Copy
-Edit

 npm run dev
-The backend server will start on: http://localhost:5000.
+The backend server will start on: http://localhost:4000.

 Scripts
 npm run dev – start server in development with nodemon